A Global Anthem Reclaiming Power Over Domestic Violence. Raising Awareness while Raising the Roof!

 This Is What I Know, I Remember Nicole

 "I Remember Nicole is absolutely beautiful and breathtaking!
-It brought tears to my eyes, my sister Denise, our Mother, and I know to Nicole in Heaven.” - - Tanya Brown (Nicole Brown Simpson's sister)
+It brought tears to my eyes, my sister Denise, our Mother, and I know to Nicole in Heaven.” - - Tanya Brown (Nicole's sister)

 American Idol, Hollie Cavanagh and Melodye Perry (daughter of music legend Edna Wright and niece of music legend Darlene Love, for music aficionados) bring a resonating voice to the voiceless.